 COVID-19 Update: As you know, the ongoing response to COVID-19/novel coronavirus has been quickly evolving.
-With almost all theaters across the country currently closed, and with no known date when they may reopen (and how they will handle postponed/canceled productions), we are putting a hold on the Hart NPI programming.
-Once the country knows more, we’ll update you as soon as we can.
-Meanwhile, we hope you stay well during this trying time. (this page was updated 7/8/20)
+We have put a hold on the Hart NPI programming until we know more.
+We’ll update you as soon as we can.
+Meanwhile, we hope you stay well during this trying time. (this page was updated 3/18/21)

 The First Hart New Play Initiative Gold Medallion Goes To

 . . .

 The Moss Hart & Kitty Carlisle Hart New Play Initiative is delighted to announce that the first recipient of the Gold Medallion is Exit Wounds by Los Angeles based playwright Wendy Graf.

 Help Develop the Great Plays of the Future (and keep the legacy of Moss and Kitty alive) with a tax-deductible gift!

 Exit Wounds looks at the human story behind the “ripped from the headlines” sensationalist story of a horrific tragedy.
 “We always hear about the families of the victims, but what happens to the families of the perpetrators?”
 Graf asks.
 “Can they ever live a normal life again?”

 Exit Wounds explores the effects of a national tragedy on three generations of the perpetrator’s family.
 How do you find redemption when someone you love has committed a terrible crime?
 A story of healing, hope